jakbin/t-bot/README.md

 - Progress bar
 - You can change file name before upload on telegram

-Note : Bot can upload only 50 MB file (with default telegram bot api server url)
+Note : Bot can upload only 50 MB file (with default telegram bot api server url).

 ## Installation